conversejs/converse.js/docs/source/plugin_development.rst

-To understand how this plugin architecture works, please read the `pluggable.js documentation <https://jcbrand.github.io/pluggable.js/>`_ and to grok its inner workins, please refer to the `annotated source code
+To understand how this plugin architecture works, please read the `pluggable.js documentation <https://jcbrand.github.io/pluggable.js/>`_ and to understand its inner workins, please refer to the `annotated source code
 <https://jcbrand.github.io/pluggable.js/docs/pluggable.html>`_.

 You register a converse.js plugin as follows: